 #1: Do High-Intensity Workouts

-Examples of running workouts would be 10-12 x 400-meter repeats at 90 to 95% of your maximum heart rate or 6-10 600-meter repeats at a similar workload.
+Examples of running workouts would be after a 15-20 minute easy jog warm up, run 10-12 x 400-meter repeats at 90 to 95% of your maximum heart rate, or 6-10 600-meter repeats at a similar workload.

 Start with intervals of 30 seconds, and work your way up to two minutes or so.

-However, the primary goal should be to stay within that 90 to 95% of your max heart rate range, so it is better to shorten your intervals and maintain the desired intensity rather than push for longer at a slightly easier workload.
+However, the primary goal should be to stay within 90 to 95% of your max heart rate range, so it is better to shorten your intervals and maintain the desired intensity rather than push for longer at a slightly easier workload.

-#2: Do Interval Workouts
+#2: Add Interval Workouts To Your Training Plan

-Studies have found that interval training workouts are often slightly more effective at improving VO2 max than continuous aerobic exercise at a steady state.
+Studies have found3Bacon, A. P., Carter, R. E., Ogle, E. A., & Joyner, M. J. (2013).
+VO2max Trainability and High Intensity Interval Training in Humans: A Meta-Analysis.
+PLoS ONE, 8(9), e73182. https://doi.org/10.1371/journal.pone.0073182 that interval training workouts are often slightly more effective at improving VO2 max than continuous aerobic exercise at a steady state, such as tempo runs.

 Running at your VO2 max pace or exercising at an intensity level that correlates to your VO2 max improves the function of all three aspects (respiration, heart and circulation, and extraction and energy production).